 We come finally to the third type of saving—what we may call "capitalistic" saving.
 This is saving that is put aside for investment in industry—either directly, or indirectly in the form of savings bank deposits.
 It is saving that yields interest or profits.
 The saver hopes, in his old age or even earlier, to live on the income yielded by his investments rather than by consuming his saved capital.

 This type of "capitalistic" saving was until recently confined to the very rich.
 Indeed, even the very rich were not able to take advantage of this type of saving until the modern development of banks and corporations.
-As late as the beginning of the eighteenth century we hear of London merchants on their retirement taking a chest of gold coin with them to the country with the intention of gradually drawing on that hoard for the rest of their lives.¹² Today the greater part even of the American middle classes, however, enjoy the advantage of capitalistic saving.
+Contrary to age-old prejudices, the wealth of the rich is not the cause of the poverty of the poor, but helps to alleviate that poverty.
+As late as the beginning of the 18th century we hear of London merchants on their retirement taking a chest of gold coin with them to the country with the intention of gradually drawing on that hoard for the rest of their lives.¹² Today the greater part even of the American middle classes, however, enjoy the advantage of capitalistic saving.

 To sum up.
 Contrary to age-old prejudices, the wealth of the rich is not the cause of the poverty of the poor, but helps to alleviate that poverty.
 No matter whether it is their intention or not, almost anything that the rich can legally do tends to help the poor.
 The spending of the rich gives employment to the poor.
 But the saving of the rich, and their investment of these savings in the means of production, gives just as much employment, and in addition makes that employment constantly more productive and more highly paid, while it also constantly increases and cheapens the production of necessities and amenities for the masses.